usdot-fhwa-OPS/V2X-Hub/docs/Installation_and_Setup.md

 ### Map Input File Location

-You can paste the map input file from this location:
+You can paste the map input file to this location:
 ```
 /var/www/plugins/MapPlugin/
 ```